-Evaluation Criteria Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Onterna Yes No Explanation Principles for TWSE/TPEx Listed Companies" and Reasons disclose the proper corporate governance framework based on "Corporate Governance" V Practice Principles" consisting of 50 accordance to "Corporate Governar Principles for TWSE/TPEx Listed Co The Company has adopted "Corporate Governance Best Practice Principles" consisting of 50 principles, in accordance to "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies".
+Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Criteria Yes No Explanation Principles for TWSE/TPEx Listed Companies" and Reasons 1.
+Does the Company establish and disclose the proper corporate governance framework based on "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies"?
+1 The Company has adopted "Corporate Governance Best Practice Principles" consisting of 50 principles, in accordance to "Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies".
 These principles are published on the Company's official website under "Corporate Governance".
-None Shareholding structure & shareholders' rights Has the Company established an internal operating procedure to address shareholders' suggestions, doubts, disputes, litigations, with proper implementation based on this procedure? shareholders' rights (1) Has the Company established an internal operating procedure to address shareholders' suggestions, doubts, disputes, litigations, with proper implementation service team responsible for shareholders' suggestions, inquiries, disputes and litigations, with standard operating None (2) Is the Company fully aware of its major shareholders and the ultimate owners of those shares?
-V As strict compliance to SEC Article 25, the Company submits a monthly report listing the insider shareholdings (directors, managers and major shareholders with over 10% shareholding) to the authorities and publishes on Market Observation Post System, or MOPS.
+None 2.
+Shareholding structure & shareholders' rights (1) Has the Company established an internal operating procedure to address shareholders' suggestions, doubts, disputes, litigations, with proper implementation based on this procedure?
+1 The Company has designated professional shareholder service team responsible for shareholders' suggestions, inquiries, disputes and litigations, with standard operating procedures depending on the nature of the issues.
+None (2) Is the Company fully aware of its major shareholders and the ultimate owners of those shares?
+1 As strict compliance to SEC Article 25, the Company submits a monthly report listing the insider shareholdings (directors, managers and major shareholders with over 10% shareholding) to the authorities and publishes on Market Observation Post System, or MOPS.
 In accordance to Article 19, "Major Shareholder" refer to shareholding of 5% or more, or top 10 shareholders in terms of shareholding %.
-The Company obtains its major shareholder list based on the book closure date for shareholder to register.
+The Company obtains its major shareholder lis based on the book closure date for shareholder to register.
 (3) Does the Company adopt and execute the proper risk management and firewall system within its affiliates?
 1 The Company's internal control system consists of corporate-level risk management and operational-level execution control.
 Also, on July 18, 2012, the then CEO approved "Chunghwa Telecom Rules and Procedures on Monitoring and Managing Subsidiaries" as risk control mechanisms.
 On December 17, 2013, during the 4th meeting of the 7th BoD, "Chunghwa Telecom Rules and Procedures on Conducting Transactions between Group Companies and Related Parties" were amended and approved.
-It consists of 15 articles and is applicable to related party transactions on procurement & sales, asset disposal, guarantees, loans, etc. On August 9, 2016, during the 2nd meeting of the 8th BoD, "Chunghwa Telecom Rules and Procedures on Investments" were amended and approved.
+It consists of 15 articles and is applicable to related party transactions on procurement &amp; sales, asset disposal, guarantees, loans, etc. On August 9, 2016, during the 2nd meeting of the 8th BoD, "Chunghwa Telecom Rules and Procedures on Investments" were amended and approved.
 It consists of 41 articles and is applicable to investment strategy, due diligence, valuation, agreement signing, settlement, application, integration, post-investment management, performance review, exit mechanism and penalty, etc. None (4) Does the Company establish internal rules against insider trading?
-The Company has established rules and procedures to prevent and prohibit insider transaction by taking advantage of inside information.
-None 3.
-BoD Composition and Responsibilities (1) Does the BoD develop and implement a diversified policy for the composition of its members?
-V 1.
-In accordance to the Company Article of Incorporation Article 12, the Company BoD shall comprise of 7 to 15 directors, of which at least 1/5 must be expert representatives.
+1 The Company has established rules and procedures to prevent and prohibit insider transaction by taking advantage of inside information.
+None BoD Composition and Responsibilities (1) Does the BoD develop and implement a diversified policy for the composition of its members?
+1 In accordance to the Company Article of Incorporation Article 12, the Company BoD shall comprise of 7 to 15 directors, of which at least 1/5 must be expert representatives.
 Article 12-1, which is in accordance to SEC Article 181-2 and Article 183, stipulates that starting 5th BoD, of the 7 to 15 directors, at least 3 of whom must be independent directors.
 None